jacobdweightman/jacobdweightman.github.io/_posts/2025-08-01-noiseless-fhe.md

 scheme can be secure.
 Now, maybe the ciphertext field could be larger than the plaintext one.
 To have a homomorphism between the fields, they must have the same _characteristic_, which for finite fields means that they are extensions of the same prime field.
-But polynomials over a field are also a vector space, which we also know is insecure.
+But the extensions of a prime field are isomorphic to a vector space over that field, which we also know is insecure.
 This proof is theorem 4 in <a href="#cit5">[5]</a>.

 So we have these two "impossibility results" for vector spaces and fields.
 But then on the simpler side of algebraic structures, we've already seen that there are